 With Auth0, you can choose from several multi-factor authentication options and turn them on with a single click!

 To manage the balance between user experience and security, some people find it best not to require MFA on every login, but instead, require it when accessing more sensitive data.

 With step-up authentication, applications that allow access to different types of resources can require users to authenticate with a stronger authentication mechanism to access sensitive resources.

-For example, an application called Fabrikam Intranet requires users to sign in with email and password to access customer data.
+For example, say you have an application that requires users to sign in with email and password to access customer data.
 However, when a user wants to see employee data, an extra authentication factor is required.

 Using Auth0 Rules, implementing step-up authentication is a breeze.